-Competitors are numerous or are roughly equal in size and power.
+- Competitors are numerous or are roughly equal in size and power.
 In such situations, rivals find it hard to avoid poaching business.
-Without an industry leader, practices desirable for the industry as a whole go unenforced.

-- Industry growth is slow.
+Without an industry leader, practices desirable for the industry as a whole go unenforced. - Industry growth is slow.
 Slow growth precipitates fights for market share. - Exit barriers are high.
 Exit barriers, the flip side of entry barriers, arise because of such things as highly specialized assets or management's devotion to a particular business.
 These barriers keep companies in the market even though they may be earning low or negative returns.
 Excess capacity remains in use, and the profitability of healthy competitors suffers as the sick ones hang on. - Rivals are highly committed to the business and have aspirations for leadership, especially if they have goals that go beyond economic performance in the particular industry.
 High commitment to a business arises for a variety of reasons.
 For example, state-owned competitors may have goals that include employment or prestige.
-Units of larger companies may participate in an industry for image reasons or to offer a full line.
-Clashes of personality and ego have sometimes exaggerated rivalry to the detriment of profitability in fields such as the media and high technology. - Firms cannot read each other's signals well because of lack of familiarity with one another, diverse approaches to competing, or differing goals.
+Units of larger companies converge to compete on the same dimensions, have a major influence on profitability.